Indigenous Arts and Sciences is a joint initiative between the

 Bad River, Ho-Chunk, Lac Courte Oreilles, Lac du Flambeau, and Red Cliff Nations

 and Earth Partnership

 Looking for summer and school year opportunities in STEM, environmental education, and more?
-Check out this list of pre-college opportunities for Native youth hosted by Tribal Colleges and UW System schools.
+Check out this list of pre-college opportunities for Wisconsin Native youth hosted by Tribal Colleges and UW System schools.

 Digital storytelling is a powerful way for youth to learn more about the environment, identify issues of concern, and advocate for awareness and solutions.
 Youth have explored a variety of subjects through this medium, under the instruction of Professor Patty Loew and Reynaldo Morales of UW–Madison.
-Click the image to see a library of videos created by youth in the Bad River and Red Cliff Indigenous Arts and Sciences programs.
+Click the image at left to see a library of videos created by youth in the Bad River and Red Cliff Indigenous Arts and Sciences programs.

 Earth Partnership Indigenous Arts and Sciences collaborates with Upham Woods/UW Extension to incorporate DOTS (Digital Observation Technology Skills) Kits into ecological study.
 Creating “scientific stories” enriches place-based learning and allows for cultural and personal connections as well as technology integrations into environmental learning.